9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 ## The Database

-Next, we\'ll write the code to make possible persistent storage in a database.
-We\'ll primarily be interested in moving data between the Haskell structures we defined in `PodTypes.hs` and the database on disk.
+Next, we'll write the code to make possible persistent storage in a database.
+We'll primarily be interested in moving data between the Haskell structures we defined in `PodTypes.hs` and the database on disk.
-Also, the first time the user runs the program, we\'ll need to create the database tables that we\'ll use to store our data.
+Also, the first time the user runs the program, we'll need to create the database tables that we'll use to store our data.

-We\'ll use HDBC (see [Chapter 21, *Using Databases*](21-using-databases.org)) to interact with a Sqlite database.
+We'll use HDBC (see [Chapter 21, *Using Databases*](21-using-databases.org)) to interact with a Sqlite database.
 Sqlite is lightweight and self-contained, which makes it perfect for this project.
-For information on installing HDBC and Sqlite, consult [the section called \"Installing HDBC and Drivers\"](21-using-databases.org::*Installing HDBC and Drivers)
+For information on installing HDBC and Sqlite, consult [the section called "Installing HDBC and Drivers"](21-using-databases.org::*Installing HDBC and Drivers)

 :::: captioned-content
 ::: caption